Last Updated: October 11, 2022

 But it might help you decide if you know that yeast is an essential ingredient of mead.
 Therefore, choosing the right mead yeast is of paramount importance.
 You need to consider yeast choices and mead recipe more thoroughly, especially if you're brewing mead for the first time.

-If you're interested how to make a dry yeast starter for mead, watch this video:
+If you're interested in how to make a dry yeast starter for mead, watch this video:

 Could mead be more potent than wine?